jamonholmgren/react-native-colo-loco/README.md

 Let's build a small native module.

-In a fresh React Native project, make a folder called `app`.
+In a fresh React Native project, install `react-native-colo-loco` (see instructions above) and then make a folder called `app`.
 Place two files inside of that -- `Jamon.h` and `Jamon.m`.

 ```tsx
 // app/Jamon.h